Aaron Judge seals decision, powers Yankees' series-tying win over Astros

 NEW YORK -- There were the 52 regular-season home runs.
 There was the Home Run Derby.
 And there was possibly an MVP season as a rookie.
 But if you are going to be the new face of baseball, a potential legend, it really happens in the cool air of October.

-For everything the 6-foot-7, nearly 300-pound rookie Aaron Judge has accomplished in 2017, none of his performances were bigger or better than in Game 4 of the ALCS on Tuesday, when he and the New York Yankees took some more punches, absorbing the blows before knocking their opponent, the Houston Astros, down.
+For everything the 6-foot-7, nearly 300-pound rookie Aaron Judge has accomplished in 2017, none of his performances were bigger or better than in Game 4 of the ALCS on Tuesday, when he and the New York Yankees took some more punches, absorbing the blows before knocking down their opponent, the Houston Astros.
 It was Judge who led them as the Yankees tied the ALCS with a come-from-behind 6-4 win over the Astros.

 Down four runs in the seventh, Judge first hit a solo homer to start things off.
-In the eighth, with two more runs already in, he smoked the game-tying double -- just missing another homer -- off Houston closer Ken Giles.
+In the eighth, with two more runs already in, he smoked the tying double -- just missing another homer -- off Houston closer Ken Giles.
 Yankee Stadium was rocking like it was 1996.

 Judge's fellow Baby Bomber, Gary Sanchez, finished off Giles and the Astros with a go-ahead two-run double.
-Yankees closer Aroldis Chapman took care of the ninth, and this game was put into Yankee history books right next to all of their best postseason tales.
+Yankees closer Aroldis Chapman took care of the ninth, and this game was put into Yankees history books right next to all of their best postseason tales.

 The American League Championship Series is a totally, spanking new series as it is now deadlocked at two games apiece.
 The Yankees have guaranteed that they are sending this one back to Houston for, at least, a Game 6 on Friday and possibly a tantalizing Game 7 on Saturday.